 General Checking Account

-The Department of Finance, Fiscal Systems and Consulting Unit, will send a letter of approval to the agency and a copy to the State Treasurer's Office along with a copy of the agency’s request.Upon assignment of the account number, the State Treasurer's Office will forward a copy of the approval with account number designation to the agency and to the State Controller, Division of Accounting and Reporting.
+If approved, FSCU will send a letter of approval to the agency/department and a copy to the State Treasurer's Office (STO).

+STO will assign a CTS account number and forward a copy of the approval with account number designation to the agency/department and to the State Controller’s Office, State Accounting and Reporting Division.

-Most agencies will require only one centralized State Treasury account even though they may have more than one general ledger cash account (i.e., General Cash, Revolving Fund Cash, and Agency Trust Fund Cash).
-The title of such centralized State Treasury System account will be "General Checking Account."
-Special circumstances may require separate centralized State Treasury System accounts.
-In such instances, the agency will request approval to establish such accounts from Department of Finance, Fiscal Systems and Consulting Unit.
+Most agencies/departments will require only one CTS account even though they may have more than one general ledger cash account (i.e., General Cash, Revolving Fund Cash, and Agency Trust Fund Cash).
+The title of such CTS account will be "General Checking Account."
+Special circumstances may require separate CTS accounts.
+In such instances, the agency/department will request approval to establish such accounts from FSCU.
 Requests should include the purpose or reason for a separate account.